Formed in North London in 1965, The Equals were a group of friends consisting of the original line-up,

 The Equals continued to tour without him and gradually incorporated more funk and reggae into their sound.

-During Eddy's absence, there were temporary guitarists to fulfil obligations including the talented David ‘Dzal’ Martin, who became a full-fledged member of The Equals and remains the lead guitarist today.
+During Eddy's absence, there were temporary guitarists to fulfill obligations including the talented David ‘Dzal’ Martin, who became a full-fledged member of The Equals and remains the lead guitarist today.

 In 1979 The Equals disbanded, but through popular demand, German Promoter and Entrepreneur, Rainer Haas (husband of Suzie Quatro) contacted Pat Lloyd to reform The Equals, so in 1982, Pat Lloyd reformed The Equals and became a trademark and copyright owner alongside Eddy Grant.